jacobthill/bahai-corpus/README.md

 This repository contains a significant volume of writings from the primary figures of the Bahá'í Faith–Bahá'u'lláh and `Abdu'l-Bahá–and, to a lesser extent, Shoghi Effendi and the Báb.
 It is intended for computational uses.

 # File Organization and Naming Conventions
-Files are organized by 'author' and then 'original' or 'translation'.
+Files are organized by 'author'.
 They end in 'ar.txt' or 'fa.txt' for Arabic and Persian respectively.

 # Basic Stats
 Category | Count